Wuhan virus: Death toll in China hits 132, number of cases nearing 6,000

 "All options for dealing with infectious disease spread have to be on the table, including travel restrictions," said US Health Secretary Alex Azar.

-The White House on Tuesday opted not to suspend flights from China to the United States as it discussed ways to deal with the outbreak, sources briefed on the matter told Reuters.
+The White House on Tuesday opted not to suspend flights from China to the US as it discussed ways to deal with the outbreak, sources briefed on the matter told Reuters.

-The Trump administration told US airlines after a meeting that it was not taking the step of canceling flights, airline and government officials told Reuters.
+The Trump administration told US airlines after a meeting that it was not taking the step of cancelling flights, airline and government officials told Reuters.

 The administration is holding daily meetings on the coronavirus and has considered a wide range of potential options.